hpccsystems-solutions-lab/Azure-Nuggets/designing_a_paas_services_environment/designing_a_paas_services_environment.md

 A Service Endpoint configures a PaaS service to accept (incoming) requests from an allowed VNet.
 It is automatic network rule enforcement to route and accept only certain requests.
 While Azure optimizes the path to access the PaaS service defined by the Service Endpoint, the endpoint remains as a publicly routable IP address.

 A Service Endpoint is a good option but eliminating the public access gets rid of a threat vector.
-In addition, another disadvantage of service endpoint is that it works with regional VNet integration.
-If a PaaS service does not support regional VNet integration, then Service Endpoints cannot be used in its delegated VNet.
+In addition, another disadvantage of Service Endpoint is that it works (only) with regional VNet integration.
+If a PaaS service does not support regional VNet integration, then Service Endpoint is not an option.

 ### Private Endpoint

 To eliminate the issues with Service Endpoints, Azure introduced Private Endpoints and Private Links.
 A Private Endpoint is an IP that is allocated in the private VNet and is used to route incoming traffic to a PaaS service.
-A IP that represents the service in the VNet.
+A IP that represents the PaaS service in the VNet.
 With the use of a Private Endpoint, Azure removes access to the PaaS services Public IP.
 Hence, isolating the (incoming) access to the PaaS service to the VNet.

 ### Private Link Service